Table of Contents

-Owning a pit boss pellet grill can be one of the most fulfilling experiences for any grill master.
+Owning a pit boss pellet grill can be one of the most fulfilling experience for any grill master.
 In the past, temperature control was a big issue for pit boss grills.
 However, the inclusion of automated temperature control options has made temperature control a breeze.
 Like any other conventional oven, once the temperature drops inside the smoking chamber, fuel is delivered to the smoking system through the auger to raise the temperature to the desired level.
 This is the point where full pellets are cut off to allow the temperature to drop before the process repeats again.

 Throughout this process, there are mild temperature swings in pit boss smokers, which worries most users.
 Whenever pellets are added, the temperature increases until the controller restricts further feeding of pellets to lower the temperature.
 This is a repetitive process to control the temperature inside the smoker to ensure even cooking and even heat distribution.